boygao1992/StateBackPrototype/README.md

 > 3.4.4 Reactivity
 > `switch` combinator

-> 3.4.5 Feedback
+#### 3.4.5 Feedback

+> This is especially useful when we have two signal functions which we would like to **mutually interact**.

-> This combinator provides decoupling for signals but not events.
+> This combinator provides decoupling for signals
+>   (the input signal is the output signal at the **previous** time-step)
+> but not for events
+>   (event occurences are supplied to the combinator immediately).
-> This means that the programmer has the responsibility to ensure that feedback does not generate an infinite sequence of events in a single time-step.
+> Programmer has the responsibility to ensure that feedback does not generate an infinite sequence of events in a single time-step.

 > 3.4.6 Event-Specific Combinators
 > 3.4.7 Joining